vg-json-data/sm-json-data/logicalRequirements.md

 Please note that fulfilling this logical element requires interaction with the door in the adjacent room to be possible (so no active locks on it, and fulfilling its interaction requirements).
 Fulfilling this logical element also causes the room to be reset, which means all obstacles respawn.

 #### canComeInCharged object
-A `canComeInCharged` object represents the need to charge a shinespark in an adjacent room, or to initiate a shinespark in an ajacent room and into the current room.
+A `canComeInCharged` object represents the need to charge a shinespark in an adjacent room, or to initiate a shinespark in an adjacent room and into the current room.
 It has the following properties:
 * _fromNode:_ Indicates from what door this logical requirement expects Samus to enter the room
 * _inRoomPath:_ An array that indicates the path of node IDs that the player should travel, up to and including the node where the `adjacentRunway` logical element is, in order to be able to used the adjacent runway.
 If this is missing, the player is expected to enter the room at the current node and not move from there.
 * _framesRemaining:_ Indicates the minimum number of frames Samus needs to have left, upon entering the room, before the shinespark charge expires.
 A value of 0 indicates that shinesparking through the door works.
 * _shinesparkFrames:_ Indicates how many frames the shinespark that will be used lasts.
 This can be 0 in cases where only the blue suit is needed.
 During a shinespark, Samus is damaged by 1 every frame, and being able to spend that health is part of of being able to fulfill a `canComeInCharged` object.
 * _excessShinesparkFrames:_ Indicates how far beyond a breakable wall or ledge a shinespark will travel, in terms of frames.
 This enables shinesparking at a lower health value but will still cost the full `shinesparkFrames` value if that health can be paid.
+* _unusedTiles:_ The number of tiles that are part of the runway but cannot be used for this shinespark.
+Meaning the combined runway must be this many tiles longer to fulfill the requirement.
+The unusedTiles must refer to the end of the runway in the current room that is not touching the door.
+A value equal to the current room's runway meands the runway cannot be used and the Shinespark cannot be stored, but a buffered jump can be performed.
+A value greater than the current rooom's runway indicates jumping through the transition using the excess unusedTiles count from the door.

 __Example:__
 ```json